 About the time Nick Campbell started Greyscale Gorilla I wasn't watching tutorials for their topics anymore.
 I was just watching to see how people worked.
 I wanted to see if I could speed things up, or perhaps see things in a new light.
 And I began to think about how I wanted to give back to the community that gave me so much.
 I have a kick ass job and I got to where I am by standing on the shoulders of giants.

 I had been working in this industry for about ten years and for myself under Yellow Dog Party aka YDP since 2010.
-During that time I made a lot of elements and scripts that help me to work a lot faster without having to do a lot of repetitive junk—aka the stuff computers were supposed to do—so I can focus on the stuff I'm paid to do, the creative.
-So this past year I started talking with my officemates about creating another resource for people.
+During that time I made a lot of elements and scripts that help me to work a lot faster without having to do a lot of repetitive junk—aka the stuff computers were supposed to do—so I can focus on the stuff I'm paid to do—the creative.
+So in 2015, I started talking with my officemates about creating another resource for people.
 And I started to work on it in my spare time as 2015 ended to launch Workbench in 2016.

 So that's my story.
 I hope I can be a part of yours.